AmigoAppAI/amigo-cli/docs/source/user/configuration.rst

 file_exclude_glob_list
 ^^^^^^^^^^^^^^^^^^^^^^

-List of `glob patterns <https://docs.python.org/3/library/glob.html>`_ to exclude files from being read/edited by Mentat.
-These take effect whenever you provide Mentat with a directory as an argument.
-Mentat will add all files in the directory that are not in your :code:`.gitignore` and do not match these glob patterns.
+List of `glob patterns <https://docs.python.org/3/library/glob.html>`_ to exclude files from being read/edited by Amigo.
+These take effect whenever you provide Amigo with a directory as an argument.
+Amigo will add all files in the directory that are not in your :code:`.gitignore` and do not match these glob patterns.
 Glob patterns are interpreted from the git root location.
 If you wanted to exclude all files ending in :code:`.py`, the pattern to use would be :code:`**/*.py` rather than :code:`*.py`.
 Here is an example that would exclude all hidden directories and files:

 .. code-block:: json